-Falling on the 15th day of the 8th month according to the Chinese lunar calendar, the Mid-Autumn Festival is the second grandest festival after the Spring Festival in China.
+Falling on the 15th day of the 8th month according to the Chinese lunar calendar, the Mid-Autumn Festival is the second grandest festival in China after the Chinese New Year.
 It takes its name from the fact that it is always celebrated in the middle of the autumn season.
 The day is also known as the Moon Festival, as at that time of the year the moon is at its roundest and brightest.

 The holiday schedule of mainland China in recent years is offered as follows.

 |2018||Sep.
 24||Sep.
 22 - 24|

 It is within the National Day holiday from Oct.
 1 to 7 and will prolong the holiday to Oct.
 8.

 |2021||Sep.
 21||Sep.
 19 - 21|

 People in mainland China enjoy one day off on the festival which is usually connected with the weekend.
 In Hong Kong and Macau, people also enjoy one day off.
 However, it is not scheduled on the festival day, but the following day and it is usually not connected with the weekend.
 In Taiwan, the one day holiday falls on the festival day.

 Mid-Autumn Festival is an inherited custom of moon sacrificial ceremonies.
 The ancient Chinese observed that the movement of the moon had a close relationship with changes of the seasons and agricultural production.
 Hence, to express their thanks to the moon and celebrate the harvest, they offered a sacrifice to the moon on autumn days.